 - Don’t take cocaine if you have high blood pressure or a heart condition.

 It’s also important to note that you can’t reduce the risks of getting caught with coke by wiping your DNA from the bag, or anything like that.
 In fact, in terms of drug laws, the police’ll only charge you based on the circumstance.
 So, no need to buy that DNA cleaning kit from Amazon, it won’t do you any good.
 For more info on getting caught, click here.

 Is taking cocaine unethical?

 Umm, yes.
-In fact, cocaine is probably the worst drug you can take if you care even slightly about other humans.
 It’s estimated that for every gram of cocaine snorted in the UK, someone has paid for it with their life.
-Drugs wars in Columbia and Mexico result in thousands of innocent people being murdered, kidnapped, trafficked and tortured.
+In fact, drug wars in Columbia and Mexico result in thousands of innocent people being murdered, kidnapped, trafficked and tortured.